Design Editing for Offline Model-based Optimization: Appendix

-This section extends the reliability study in section~\ref{sec:reliability}, comparing DEMO with a gradient-based approach.
-When compared to Grad, DEMO demonstrates greater consistency in 5 out of 7 tasks.
-However, Grad outperforms DEMO in Levy and TF$10$ tasks, which can be attributed to the gradient-based method's tendency to generate new designs within a narrower distribution.
-While Grad achieves a higher proportion of higher-scoring new designs in these two tasks, DEMO generates new designs within a wider distribution and thus produces candidates with higher maximum scores, as evidenced in Table~\ref{tab: discrete_max}.
+In this subsection, we assess the ability of DEMO to reliably produce superior designs compared to selected surrogate based methods and generative model based methods.
+To measure reliability, we compute the proportion of new designs that exceed the best scores in the offline dataset $\mathcal{D} (\textbf{best})$.
+The results are depicted in Figure~\ref{fig:proportion1}.
+DEMO consistently outperforms Diffusion-only across all tasks, achieving notable improvements, particularly in the SuperC and NAS tasks.
+This confirms DEMO's enhanced reliability over the state-of-the-art generative model-based baseline in both continuous and discrete settings.
+We then extends the reliability study to compare DEMO with a gradient-based approach.
+When compared to Grad-only, DEMO demonstrates greater consistency in $5$ out of $7$ tasks.
+However, Grad-only outperforms DEMO in Levy and TF$10$ tasks, which can be attributed to the gradient-based method's tendency to generate new designs within a narrower distribution.
+While Grad-only achieves a higher proportion of higher-scoring new designs in these two tasks, DEMO generates new designs within a wider distribution and thus produces candidates with higher maximum scores, as evidenced in Table~\ref{tab: discrete_max}.